SynchronetBBS/sbbs/xtrn/SlyVote/readme.txt

 - scrollbar.js
 - DDLightbarMenu.js
 - Possibly other JavaScript files

+If you are using a beta build of Synchronet 3.17, you must use one built on August 14, 2017 or newer.
+(August 14, 2017 was when the multi-answer polls were added, and the functionality changed slightly.)

 SlyVote requires an ANSI terminal, since SlyVote makes use of lightbar menus which do cursor movement, etc.